vectrexman/mouse-trap-monitor/README.md

 ## Appendix

 Project formally known as GaragePI.
-Re-named it to make it more specific for others potential uses!
+Re-named it to make it more specific for other peoples potential (re)use!